zsorosz/Mongoose_vikings/readme.md

 connect to the Database by running npm run dev

 when you have a console log of `Connected to Mongo!
-Database mongoose-practice`, then you are connected!
+Welcome to Valhalla!  🪓🛡️☠️`, then you are connected!
 Congratulations!!!
 You finished iteration 1

 Iteration 2: